joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ### Running a calculation in Setonix

 The `template` folder contains a [Slurm Batch Script for Setonix](https://pawsey.atlassian.net/wiki/spaces/US/pages/51927426/Example+Slurm+Batch+Scripts+for+Setonix+on+CPU+Compute+Nodes).
-First we will make a copy of the `template` directory to run a single SCF calculation test.
+First, we will make a copy of the `template` directory to run a single SCF calculation test.
 ```shell
 cp -r template test
 ```
-Before submitting a job for execution we need to modify the script using a text editor `nano template/submit_jobs.sh`.
+Before submitting a job for execution, we need to modify the script using a text editor, you can use the following command: `nano template/submit_jobs.sh`.
 Add the correct project number.
 ```shell
 #SBATCH --account=pawseyXXXX
 ```